ICC Cricket World Cup 2023: Five things we learned in the group stage

 1. India are clear favourites

-India stormed the group stage of the 2023 World Cup and a perfect record of nine wins in nine matches has been just reward for their performances.
+India stormed the group stage of the 2023 World Cup, and a perfect record of nine wins in nine matches has been just reward for their performances.

-The hosts have set the standard for which the three other semifinalists must aspire if anyone is to stop Rohit Sharma lifting the trophy.
+The hosts have set the standard for which the three other semifinalists must aspire if anyone is to stop Rohit Sharma from lifting the trophy.

 The highlight with the ball was bowling out Sri Lanka for 55 – the lowest total by a Test nation at a World Cup.
 Mohammed Shami took five wickets in the 302-run win in Mumbai.